Get your instant quote for more than 250K ocean freight rates

 The FAS Incoterm or “Free Alongside Ship” is an Incoterm that is exclusive to ocean freight shipping.

-Under FAS, the seller must deliver the goods alongside the ship, at the port dock.
-Under the FAS Incoterm, the seller is responsible for all costs and risks until the goods have been placed at the dock.
+Under FAS, the seller must deliver the goods alongside the ship at the port dock and is responsible for all costs and risks until the goods have been placed at the dock.
 From this point on, the buyer takes over the risks and becomes responsible for the costs and risks of shipping.

 When shipping under FAS, the seller is responsible for customs handling fees at origin.
 This represents a change from the previous version of Incoterms, Incoterms 2000, in which the buyer was the party responsible for completing customs clearance obligations at origin.